22Neves/devsite-docs/guides/nuvemshop/discounts-installment-payments.en.md

 2. Go to the **Your business > Costs** section and select the **Checkout** option.
 3. In "Interest-free months", click on **Set up months**.
 4. Enable the option **Offer interest-free installments with a credit card** and then choose the number of months you want to offer.
-5. After configuring the interest-free installment options, go to your store on Nuvemshop.
+5. After configuring the interest-free installment options, go to your store on Tiendanube.
 6. In your store's Administrative Panel at Tiendanube, access **My apps**.
 7. Locate the Mercado Pago plugin in the list of applications and click on **Actions > Configure**.
 8. In the list of payment methods, find the Mercado Pago plugin and click on **Edit settings**.